mitsuoxv/us-tariffs-on-china/Trade-diversion.md

 Mexico by HS 4 digit codes since 2017, convert to quartely, and fill 0s in gaps.

-## Choose HS codes of which imports from China declined significantly in 2020 2Q
+## Choose HS codes of which imports from China declined significantly from 2018 Q1

-I first choose HS codes of which imports from China declined by more than 200 million dollars in 2020 2Q from a year ago.
-Next I choose HS codes of which imports from China are still more than 500 million dollars in 2020 2Q.
+I first choose HS codes of which imports from China declined by more than 200 million dollars from 2018 Q1.
+Next I choose HS codes of which imports from China are still more than 500 million dollars.

 ## Draw charts of US import changes from 2018 Q1 from each country